heilaaks/snippy/docs/dev/SCRIBBLING.md

 ## Deleting snippets
 ####################

-1. Delete snippet with digest (DONE) python snip.py create -c 'docker rm -v $(docker ps -a -q)' -b 'Remove all docker containers' -g 'docker' -t docker,container,cleanup -l 'https://askubuntu.com/questions/574163/how-to-stop-and-remove-a-docker-container' python snip.py create -c 'docker rmi $(docker images -a -q)' -b 'Remove all docker images' -g 'docker' -t docker,images,remove -l 'https://www.digitalocean.com/community/tutorials/how-to-remove-docker-images-containers-and-volumes' python snip.py create -c 'docker rm --force redis' -b 'Remove docker image with force' -g 'moby' -t moby,images,remove -l 'https://www.digitalocean.com/community/tutorials/how-to-remove-docker-images-containers-and-volumes https://docs.docker.com/engine/reference/commandline/rm/' python snip.py delete --digest 22c0ca5bbc9797b
+1. Delete snippet with digest (TESTED) python snip.py delete --digest 22c0ca5bbc9797b

-2. Delete snippet with unknown digest python snip.py create -c 'docker rm -v $(docker ps -a -q)' -b 'Remove all docker containers' -g 'docker' -t docker,container,cleanup -l 'https://askubuntu.com/questions/574163/how-to-stop-and-remove-a-docker-container' python snip.py create -c 'docker rmi $(docker images -a -q)' -b 'Remove all docker images' -g 'docker' -t docker,images,remove -l 'https://www.digitalocean.com/community/tutorials/how-to-remove-docker-images-containers-and-volumes' python snip.py create -c 'docker rm --force redis' -b 'Remove docker image with force' -g 'moby' -t moby,images,remove -l 'https://www.digitalocean.com/community/tutorials/how-to-remove-docker-images-containers-and-volumes https://docs.docker.com/engine/reference/commandline/rm/' python snip.py delete --digest 111111111111111
+2. Delete snippet with unknown digest (TESTED) python snip.py delete --digest 111111111111111

-3. Test deleting snippets with content that is found
+3. Test deleting snippets with content that is found (TESTED)

-4. Test deleting snippets with content that is not found
+4. Test deleting snippets with content that is not found (TESTED)

 5. Test that empty digest does not delete snippet when there is only one snippet